 Types Of Noun

-Common nouns basically refer to people, places, and things in general like chair or dog.
+Common nouns refer to people, places, and things in general like chairs or dogs.

 - Have you seen my Cat?

-Abstract nouns refers to opposite of concrete nouns.
+Abstract nouns refer to the opposite of concrete nouns.
 They are things that you cannot touch.
-Abstract nouns are ideas, concepts and feelings of a person.
+Abstract nouns are ideas, concepts, and feelings of a person.

-Countable nouns refer to things which you can count.
+Countable nouns refer to things that you can count.
 Countable nouns have singular and plural forms.

 Examples: ball, boy, cat, person

-Uncountable Nouns refers to things that you cannot count.
-For ex- Water, sadness etc.
+Uncountable nouns refer to things that you cannot count.
+For ex- Water, sadness, etc.

 A collective noun refers to a group of individuals.
-For ex- Her family live in different countries.
+For ex- Her family lives in different countries.

 Important Rules Of Nouns

-1. There are some nouns always take a singular verb.
+1. some nouns always take a singular verb.